zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 While that is in progress, the latest version of this extension has fixes for some of the features.

+## Features that will work in the current beta version.

+Apart from what we have already achieved in v0.6.90, the below are available in the current [beta version](https://github.com/Microsoft/vscode-go/wiki/Use-the-beta-version-of-the-latest-Go-extension)

+- Code Coverage
+- Clickable links in the test output to files where tests are failing.

 ## Features that work as of v0.6.90

 - Go to definition, symbol info on hover and Signature Help when the setting `go.docsTool` is set to `gogetdoc`.
 You will be prompted to update `gogetdoc`